 Outdoor recreation is unlimited.
 During winter there is both downhill and Nordic skiing, snowshoeing and dogsledding.
 Trout season opens in the spring along with hiking and whitewater rafting on the area’s larger rivers.
 Through the summer there are high mountain meadows filled with colorful wildflowers while the looming presence of Mount Shasta is an inspiration for contemplation and spiritual awareness all year long.

 Beginning with the Mushroom Faire in late May and finishing with a month long celebration of Victorian Christmas every weekend in December, a series of town festivals through the year offer fun things to do while visiting McCloud.
 During all of the festivals, Main Street is closed off and local crafts, foods and artwork are displayed.

-Just nine miles off of Interstate 5, McCloud, California is a hidden, historic treasure.
+Just nine miles off of Interstate 5, McCloud, CA is a hidden, historic treasure.
 Visit us!